ppalucki/owca/docs/allocation.rst

     }

-Please refer to `rdt`_ for definition of ``RDTAllocation``.
+Please refer to `rdt`_ allocation type for definition of ``RDTAllocation`` structure.

-This structure is used as an input representing currently enforced configuration and as an output representing desired allocations that will be applied in the current ``AllocationRunner`` iteration.
+This structure is used as:
+- an input representing currently enforced configuration ;
+- an output representing desired allocations that will be applied in the current ``AllocationRunner`` iteration.

-``allocate`` function  may return ``TaskAllocations`` for some tasks only.
-Resources allocated to tasks that no returned ``TaskAllocations`` describes will not be affected.
+``allocate`` function may return ``TaskAllocations`` only for some tasks.
+Resources allocated to tasks that are not returned in ``TaskAllocations`` will not be affected.

 The ``AllocationRunner`` is stateful and relies on operating system to store the state.

 Note that, if ``OWCA`` service is restarted, then already applied allocations will not be reset (current state of allocation on system will be read and provided as input).